-Caplan is currently an Assistant Professor and Area Head of Photography and Video at Cal Poly, San Luis Obispo.
+Caplan earned her BA and BS from Boston University, her MFA from Massachusetts College of Art and is currently an Assistant Professor and Area Head of Photography and Video at Cal Poly, San Luis Obispo.

 Lana Z Caplan is represented by: